 The Institute has been home to several Nobel Laureates and world-renowned scholars.
-These include James Tobin, winner of Nobel Prize in Economics (1981); Joseph Stiglitz, Winner of Nobel Prize in Economics (2000); Michael Todaro, the development economist who authored the Todaro Migration Model; James Coleman, a world-renowned socialist.
-Prof. Charles Okidi, founder and Pioneer Director, Centre for Advanced Studies in Environmental Law and Policy (CASELAP, University of Nairobi) - is the first African recipient of the Elizabeth Haub Prize in Environmental law (1984), the highest Global award in environmental law was listed in the 1997 Who is Who and Does What in Environment and Conservation (Polunin and Lynn M. Cunne); and in 2007, was the first African scholar to be honoured by the Centre for Legal Studies, Office of the Attorney General, Government of Brazil.
+These include James Tobin, winner of Nobel Prize in Economics (1981); Joseph Stiglitz, Winner of Nobel Prize in Economics (2000); Michael Todaro, the development economist who authored the Todaro Migration Model; James Coleman, a world-renowned sociologist; Bethwell Ogot, a world renowed historian and co-founder of IDS; and Charles Okidi, the first African recipient of the Elizabeth Haub Prize in Environmental law (1984), the highest Global award in environmental law.
 Many other international scholars started and built their academic careers at the IDS.

 The IDS research, teaching and training priorities are framed into four broad themes:

 - Population, environment and sustainable livelihoods;

 - Social inclusion and identity.